Sayan11071998/Cosmic-Curation/README.md

-# 🚀 Introducing Cosmic Curation – A Space Battle Adventure! 🌌
+# 🚀 Cosmic Curation – A Space Battle Adventure! 🌌

 **Cosmic Curation** is an exhilarating Unity project where you control a spaceship drifting through space, dodging enemy fire, and engaging in intense battles against hostile ships.
 With exciting power-ups, stunning visual effects, and immersive audio, this game delivers a thrilling arcade-style space adventure!